alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 69. In connection less protocols: you just add the destinatio port and send the data. for example in video streaming, loss of several segments it is not that important, so we use UDP for sending data.

-70. Port number is 16 bits number this range has been split up by the IANA (Internet Assigned Numbers Authority) into independent
+70. Port number is 16 bits number this range has been split up by the --IANA (Internet Assigned Numbers Authority)-- into independent
       sections:

       a.
 Port 0 isn’t in use for network traffic, but it’s sometimes used in communications taking place between different programs